wsfung2008/mediconcen/readme.md

 # Demo videos
 1. [Demo of clinic app](https://www.youtube.com/watch?v=FsQ1nt9AlDU)
     The part where the UI is not responding is due to the fact that ngrok(free plan) has a per minute connection limitation(40 max).
 This won't happen in production.
+On th detail page, doctor name is missing, the bug was already fixed after recording of the video.
 2. [Demo of login/register form validation](https://www.youtube.com/watch?v=jicISeSxmEk)

 # Further improvements